nus-cs2103/website-base/admin/project-deliverables.md

 ### Deliverable: Demo
 <span id="project-deliverables-demo">

-* **Duration:** Strictly `(teamSize x 3) + 1` minutes %%&nbsp;e.g. 17 minutes for a 5-person team.%% Exceeding this limit will be penalized.
-The extra minute is for the first speaker to give an overview of the product.
+* **Duration:** Strictly `(teamSize x 4) + 2` minutes %%&nbsp;e.g. 22 minutes for a 5-person team.%% Exceeding this limit will be penalized.
+The extra two minutes is for the first speaker to give an overview of the product.

 * **Target audience**: Assume you are giving a demo to a higher-level manager of your company, to brief him/her on the current capabilities of the product.
 This is the first time they are seeing the new product you developed but they are familiar with the AddressBook-level4 (AB4) product.